04 Sep How to engage young people and kids in market research

 Often researchers are predominantly concerned with how to get consent from the parent or guardian, but you need to get informed consent from the child too - and it’s a good idea to reach out to them for a chat before the research takes place as well.

 You might also consider giving them fun small pre-tasks to get them thinking about the topic before the research begins to warm them up and also to provide a good starting point for discussion on that day.

 Create the right atmosphere

-When conducting market research with children and young people, it’s essential that you build a rapport - and fast, before you lose their interest!
+When conducting qualitative market research with children and young people, it’s essential that you build a rapport - and fast, before you lose their interest!
 It’s a good idea to start with an icebreaker to help them relax, or even tell them a joke - the most important thing is to be friendly and approachable so that they feel comfortable with you.

 Be careful not to adopt teacher mode or come across as a boring research consultant - don’t intimidate them by sitting behind a desk, but come down to their level and use language they understand so that you appear both fun and approachable.
 You also need to choose a safe and appropriate location for the research.

 Often with children and young people it works best to carry out the research in the comfort of their homes where they feel most secure, but if you aren’t conducting research at home, you should at least create a homely feel, for example by wearing informal clothes as opposed to office attire.
 Creating this type of environment isn’t just for the children, either - a family friendly atmosphere in a safe and secure setting will get the parents on board too!